What To Do When Your Dog Has A Tick

 acute tick infestation in dog ear

 Tick bites can cause serious illnesses in dogs if pathogens are transmitted.
-Fortunately, these are not transmitted immediately.
+Fortunately, these not transmitted immediately.
 It takes the tick a while to find the right bite site, then the biting process also takes several hours until the tick finally starts feeding.
 So you have a few hours to find the parasites, and remove them before they start their evil work.

 Regular fur control together with careful use of tick repellents is an important and sensitive measure to protect your pets against ticks.